Garmin Forerunner 910XT - WOW!

 next Spring of 2012 will be the Garmin Vector power pedals.

-We tested lots of new Garmin devices this past year, including the Garmin Edge 800 and Garmin 610.
+We tested lots of new Garmin devices this past year, including the Garmin Edge 810 and Forerunner 620.
 All of these devices have made incredible advances over

-their predecessors and we feel that the Garmin Forerunner 910XT will be no different.
+their predecessors and the Garmin Forerunner 910XT is no different.
 We can't wait to put it through the paces.

 IT WORKS FOR LOTS OF SPORTS